AndrewMcM98/The-Boathouse-Restaurant/README.md

 ### W3C CSS Validator

 On testing my website via direct input on the W3C CSS Validator, no errors were found.
-However, imported style sheet such as google fonts are not checked and is out of my control.
+However, imported style sheets such as google fonts are not checked and is out of my control.
 ![CSS Valid](assets/images/css-valid.png)

 ### W3C Markup Validator